🏅🏅🏅 December 7, 2025 tournament registration information can be found in the "News & Announcements" section 🏅🏅🏅

 How old (or young!) do students need to be to take class?

 We take students as young as 5.
-On rare occasions we consider taking as early as 3.5.
-How young?
-We haven't found out yet!
-On of our most beloved students stepped foot into our dojo for the first time when she was in her 80s!
-Along with her daughter and grandson.
+On rare occasions we consider taking students as early as 3.5.
+There is no age-cap.
+One of our most beloved students stepped foot into our dojo for the first time when she was in her 80s!

 What do I wear to class?

 Something comfortable that allows for complete body movement and the coverage necessary for your comfort.
 In our dojo, you need to earn your Gi (uniform) and Obi (belt).
-Trust us, it makes having a white belt feel a lot more special than they make it out to seem in the movies.
+This typically happens 1 - 2 months after your begin your Gotan Ryu journey.

 Not at all!
 We have an amazing team of black belts (and advance belts!) playing a crucial role in everything we do.
 Without our team, we would not be here today.
 Check out our Our Black Belts page to learn more about who they are!